nosilver4u/ewww-image-optimizer/readme.txt

 = 5.7.2 =
 * fixed: Lazy Load and other front-end parsers breaks JSON-encoded img elements
+* fixed: Easy IO adds excess markup for images with height and/or width set to 'auto'

 = 5.7.1 =
 * added: alert on domain change for Easy IO, like if you clone from a production environment to staging